my-cumbria-logo, my-cumbria-logo Toggle navigation

 - Create a routine: There are numerous benefits to establishing a routine from reducing stress to making your time as effective as possible.
 Routines help bring structure to your life and allow you to time manage which is particularly beneficial for university in terms of assignments.
 However, not everyone benefits from routine therefore finding the right balance for you can bring benefits to your mental and physical health.

 - Look out for yourself: Making sure you get enough physical exercise can bring mental and physical benefits.
 As well as exercise making sure you get the correct amount of sleep and eating a balanced diet and other ways you can look after yourself.
-To join the university's gym please click here.
+Join the university's sports centre.

 Edit page